DOI-ONRR/doi-extractives-data/README.md

 ## What

-Germany earns revenue on natural resources extracted from its Federal lands, both onshore and offshore.
-This is a major source of revenue for both the country and local municipalities, and includes revenue from resources such as oil, gas, coal and geothermals.
+Germany extracts natural resources such as oil, gas or building materials on its lands.
+This economic activity is a source of revenue for the country, the federal states (Bundesländer) as well as for local municipalities.

-This repository contains the code for https://www.d-eiti.de/data/, which is a website that includes both curated content and raw data that will inform the national and international conversation around extractive industries revenue.
-It will provide a valuable resource for data and information analysis and visualizations that can be readily understood and accessed by the public for re-use through other media and applications.
+This repository contains the code for http://www.rohstofftransparenz.de/en/, which is a website that includes both content information as well as visualized and raw data on the German extractive sector.
+The website provides a valuable resource for data and information analysis and visualizations that can be readily understood and accessed by the public for re-use through other media and applications.
+The repository contains a bilingual realization of the website and builds on the open source code from the U.S. EITI implementation.

 ## Why

-This effort is part of the President’s [Open Government Partnership National Action Plan](http://www.whitehouse.gov/blog/2013/12/06/united-states-releases-its-second-open-government-national-action-plan), which commits the U.S. to ensuring that taxpayers are receiving every dollar due for extraction of the U.S.’s natural resources.

-The U.S. also recently became a part of an international standard called the [Extractive Industries Transparency Initiative (EITI)](http://www.eiti.org/).
+This effort is part of the German implementation of the international standard called the [Extractive Industries Transparency Initiative (EITI)](https://eiti.org/).
 EITI is a global coalition of governments, companies and civil society working together to improve openness and accountable management of revenues from natural resources.
-For more information on the U.S. process of implementing the EITI standard, see the [USEITI homepage](http://www.doi.gov/eiti).
-The U.S. will be the first developed country to sign on to and follow the standard.
+For more information on the German process of implementing the EITI standard, see the [D-EITI homepage](https://www.d-eiti.de/en/).

+Until Germany publishes its first EITI report in August 2017 the website http://www.rohstofftransparenz.de/en/ will constantly growing content and data wise.

 ## About this website
-This is the development branch of the [D-EITI] (https://www.d-eiti.de/) site, a fork of the [US EITI](https://github.com/18F/doi-extractives-data) site, most of the source code was re-used and some was newly implemented, to see a journal of the technical challenges we faced performing this adaptation see [journal.md](https://github.com/PfeffermindGames/doi-extractives-data/blob/dev/journal.md).
+This is the development of the D-EITI report website, a fork of the [D-EITI homepage] (https://www.d-eiti.de/).
+Most of the source code was re-used and some was newly implemented, to see a journal of the technical challenges we faced performing this adaptation see [journal.md](https://github.com/PfeffermindGames/doi-extractives-data/blob/dev/journal.md).

 ## Data
 The [data catalog](https://github.com/PfeffermindGames/doi-extractives-data/wiki/Data-Catalog) explains what most of the data is and where it came from.
 See the [data](data/) directory for more detailed info and instructions on updating the data.